Mix and Match to tailor your program to meet your individual needs

 Certified Flight Instructor

-In this Program you will become proficient in the Learning and Teaching Process to qualify as an FAA Certified Flight Instructor SEL (Single Engine Land) in approximately 60 days.
+In this Program you will become proficient in the Learning and Teaching Process to qualify as an FAA Certified Flight Instructor (CFI) in a Single Engine-Land (SEL) aircraft.
+Full-time students can complete the CFI-SEL program in 8 weeks, if they meet the applicable FAA Airmen Certification Standards.

 PROGRAM | HOURS |